utk-cs340-fall24/Chord-Scales/README.md

 Run the Application: To start the application, run npm start (npm start should be ran in your Chord-Scales/project_files/frontend/src/ folder) in your terminal.
 The app should open in your default browser, showcasing the interactive fretboard and other features.

-Alternativly you can browse the website at https://utk-cs340-fall24.github.io/Chord-Scales/
+Alternatively you can browse the website at https://utk-cs340-fall24.github.io/Chord-Scales/

 ## Product functionality: